pimoroni/propeller-hat/documentation/Propeller-IDE-Getting-Started.md

 -->
 #Propeller IDE Getting Started

+##Raspbian Jessie

+With the [release of Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/), Qt5.3 is available without having to mess about with adding new sources and installing things from backports.
+If you're using Raspbian Jessie then just:

+* Download the latest Propeller IDE from: http://developer.parallax.com/projects/propelleride/
+* Install with: `sudo dpkg -i propelleride-*`
+* Install dependencies with `sudo apt-get install -f`

+That's it!

+**Note: At time of writing I've been having trouble with Jessie and GPIO-based reset.
+As a temporary fix you can run the following before each upload attempt: `echo 17 > /sys/class/gpio/export`**

 ##Update

 Propeller IDE 0.30.1 is now available, it includes a new Loader called `propman` which is tweaked and ready to run with Propeller HAT by default.
 These instructions have been updated to reflect the 0.30.1 install process.
 Enjoy!